Section B: Monitoring and Review of Programmes and Modules

 The primary duty of a Visiting Examiner is to ensure that the standard of the awards of the University of London in the field of study concerned is consistent with that of the national university system.
 Where appointed, this is also the duty of an Intercollegiate Visiting Examiner, who has the additional duty of ensuring consistency in the standard of awards of the University of London.

 Visiting Examiners oversee the setting of examination papers, have the right to inspect any examination script or other assessed examination material within the purview of the relevant board of examiners and may be asked to adjudicate on borderline cases.
 They attend meetings of the board at which significant decisions are taken.
 The views of Visiting Examiners are particularly influential in the case of disagreement on the final determination of an award.

 Visiting Examiners must be persons of seniority and experience who are able to command authority.
 The appointment process is conducted annually.
-Visiting Examiners may not normally serve for more than four consecutive years, with a minimum gap of two years between each period of office (exceptions can be made by LTQC where it is particularly difficult to appoint examiners, for instance in the case of languages not taught elsewhere in the UK).
-The Learning and Teaching Quality Committee approves the appointment of Visiting Examiners to the School’s examination boards.
+Visiting Examiners may not normally serve for more than four consecutive years, with a minimum gap of two years between each period of office (exceptions can be made by TESLOC where it is particularly difficult to appoint examiners, for instance in the case of languages not taught elsewhere in the UK).
+The Teaching, Learning and Student Outcomes Committee approves the appointment of Visiting Examiners to the School’s examination boards.

 The appointment process for examiners for undergraduate and taught masters programmes is described in detail in the following documents:

 - General instructions for the appointment of examiners and the conduct of examinations for first degrees of the University of London taught and examined by SOAS